aarongarnerm/aarongarnerm.github.io/index.md

 Punghouse is an updated GUI version of the project Pinhouse.
 I choose to update the GUI to make it more lightweight and user friendly.
-There is no functionality on the applciation, this is strictly just a GUI.
+There is no functionality on the application, this is strictly just a GUI.
 ```